 8. HP Compaq nc6120 (work) – 2006 – still alive!

 WinXP.
 Nothing else to say.
 Some keys non-functional.
-Still going (lab PC).
+Still going (as a linux lab PC).

 9. Samsung Q45 (work) – 2007 – still alive!

 Ace little 12″ screened super-portable machine.
 Replaced original 70GB drive with 250GB drive and dual boot winXP/FC11.
 Later replaced Fedora with Ubuntu 9.10.
 Some keys not working.
-Dodgy battery connections, intermittent backlight (!) and some random reboots – but apart from that, still going (lab PC)!
+Dodgy battery connections, intermittent backlight (!) and some random reboots – but apart from that, still going (yet another linux lab PC)!

 dirty Samsung Q45